saijainam/staysafeinthailand/README.md

 ### IMPORTANT TO KNOW THAT

-There is no need to pay fees to the police.
+* There is no need to pay fees to the police.
-The police do not have the right to check your phone.
+* The police do not have the right to check your phone.
 You do not need to give them your mobile phone.
-Be aware that there could be a person pretending to be an officer from the immigration office or from a visa application center asking for money.
+* Be aware that there could be a person pretending to be an officer from the immigration office or from a visa application center asking for money.
 They might tell you to send money as soon as possible.
-Legitimate officers will never contact you to ask for cash in person or by email or by phone.

 ### WHAT TO DO IF IMMIGRATION OFFICERS ARREST YOU

-If detained by Thai police immigration, ensure that they provide valid grounds for your detention.
+* If detained by Thai police immigration, ensure that they provide valid grounds for your detention.
-Be aware of the maximum detention period allowed under Thai immigration law 48 hours initially, extendable up to seven days.
+* Be aware of the maximum detention period allowed under Thai immigration law 48 hours initially, extendable up to seven days.
-If your detention exceeds the allowed period (seven days), know that the official must apply to the Court for an order to further detain you.
+* If your detention exceeds the allowed period (seven days), know that the official must apply to the Court for an order to further detain you.
-Understand that the Court will assess the necessity of further detention and may order it for a maximum period of twelve days at each application.
+* Understand that the Court will assess the necessity of further detention and may order it for a maximum period of twelve days at each application.
-In some cases, the Court may decide that temporary release is appropriate, allowing you to be released from detention.
+* In some cases, the Court may decide that temporary release is appropriate, allowing you to be released from detention.
 Seek legal support, please see the list below